NigelThomas/sqlstream-orctest/README.md

 # Test Project Development

-The test project is "sqlstream-orctest" and its StreamLab project export files are:
+The test project is "sqlstream-orctest" and its StreamLab projects (each represented by a project export 'slab' file) are:

-* CSVingest.slab - ingest data from the source CSV files
+* CSVingest - ingest data from the source CSV files

 And the following write / egress projects which can be executed in parallel or separately:

-* WriteORClocal.slab
-* WriteORChdfs.slab
-* WriteORChive.slab
+* WriteCSVlocal - a bare-bones CSV egress just to verify pipeline functionality
+* WriteORClocal - write to local ORC files
+* WriteORChdfs  - write to ORC files and copy them to HDFS
+* WriteORChive  - write to ORC files and organize them as a Hive table

 (these projects are in development)